tosdr/tosdr-build/README.md

 Build
 =====

-    git pull; git status
+Unfortunately, the source files are currently mixed in with the build files.
+These build files use the source files to generate the contents of the [tosdr.org repository](https://github.com/tosdr/tosdr.org), which are placed in the dist/ folder.
+If you want to make changes, you can do so as follows:

-    git diff #see what changes you are about to build git commit -am"some changes i made" #make sure you `git add` and new files you added npm install
+1. Make sure that repository is checked out and up-to-date in the dist/ folder.
-    grunt
+2. Run `npm install` in the root of this repository to make sure you have the required packages.
-    python -m SimpleHTTPServer
+3. Make the changes you wish to make to the source files in this repository.
-    #browse to http://localhost:8000/ and http://localhost:8000/topics.html to see if everything looks ok
+4. Run `grunt` in the root of this repository.
-    git commit -am"build"
+5. Check whether the output in the dist/ directory is looking as intended.
-    git push
+6. Commit and push both repositories.
-    git push 5apps master #this will update the live site!
-Be careful.
+7. To publish the new version of the website, assuming you have 5apps set up as a remote in the dist/ folder, run `git push 5apps master`.
+But be careful: this updates the live site!
 Ask Hugo or Michiel if you don't have permission

 Import
 ======